What should I expect after learning about the NJ STARS program?

 First Steps

-To ensure that you meet all of the eligibility requirements, please visit the HESAA website and check the NJ STARS Fact Sheet for 2023 High School Graduates or for the year you graduated high school.
-2021 and 2022 high school graduates are still eligible, even if they already attended another college or university.
+To ensure that you meet all of the eligibility requirements, please visit the HESAA website and check the NJ STARS Fact Sheet for the year you graduated high school.
+Qualified students are eligible for five semesters after high school graduation, even if they attended another college/university.

 Next, download the Self-Identification Form for Prospective NJ STARS Students and save it to your computer.
-Then complete the form, save it again, and email it to Catherine Krostek, the Bergen Community College NJ STARS Representative.
+Then complete the form, save it again, and email it to [email protected].
 Once your self-identification form is received, if you have applied to the college, you will be identified as a prospective NJ STARS student in your college record.
 After verifying your NJ STARS program eligibility, you will be waived from taking placement tests.
-If you have not applied to the college when you self-identify, please email Mrs. Krostek after you apply so she can complete these tasks.
+If you have not applied to the college when you self-identify, please email [email protected] after you apply so these tasks can be completed.

-Sometime in July, Ms. Krostek will temporarily add protection for Fall 2023 to students’ records if they have self-identified as prospective NJ STARS students so they will not have to pay their tuition and their courses will not be dropped for non-payment.
+Sometime in July for Fall semesters, (December for Spring semesters), temporarily protection will be added to prospective students’ records as long as they have self-identified as prospective NJ STARS students so they will not have to pay their tuition and their courses will not be dropped for non-payment.
 Protection of courses for students will be extended to later in the semester as long as all steps are completed and the NJ STARS Application/Contract is signed and submitted before the first day of the semester.
-Students signing their contract after the semester begins will have to pay the tuition and will be reimbursed later by the State.
+Students signing their NJ STARS Application/Contract after their first semester will have to pay their tuition and wait for reimbursement from the State of New Jersey.

 Please visit the How to Apply to the NJ STARS Program webpage to begin the NJ STARS certification process.
 The steps outlined above are also the first steps on the webpage.